Blog Total Locker Service

 Can I replace a locker key without the original?

 Yes, if you have the key code.
-Without it, you may need to identify the lock or replace it.
+Without it, you may need to identify the lock from the face of the lock, site records or manufacturer details.
+If none of that is possible, lock replacement may be necessary.

 How long does it take to get replacement locker keys?

-Most cut-to-code keys can be dispatched quickly, often with next-day delivery options.
+Most cut-to-code locker keys can be dispatched quickly, and next-day UK delivery may be available depending on the order and key range.

 Are all locker keys the same?

-No. Keys vary by manufacturer, lock type and code series.
+No. Locker keys vary by manufacturer, lock type and code series, which is why accurate identification matters when ordering replacements.

 What is the best way to manage locker keys?

-Maintain a clear record of codes, use labelled systems and keep spare keys securely stored.
+Maintain a clear record of codes, use labelled systems, control who receives keys and keep spare or master keys securely stored.

 Discover more from Blog Total Locker Service